ThunderFly-aerospace/docs/avionics/TFCAB01/index.md

 - **Twisting is not recommended** for UART cables to prevent increased cross-talk.
 - **Straight-through wiring**: Ensure that RX/TX and RTS/CTS are properly swapped in devices.

-## Where to Buy
-TFCAB cables can be purchased from [Lectronz](https://lectronz.com/products/1060), [Tindie](https://www.tindie.com/products/30113/), or via direct email inquiry at sale@thunderfly.cz.
-For additional contacts, visit the [ThunderFly website](https://www.thunderfly.cz/contact-us.html).